kerandia/secim-poll-website/README.md

 # secim-poll-website
-This is really super basic poll website for the next presidental election in Turkey.
+This is really super basic poll website for the next presidental election in Türkiye.

 I have zero knowledge of HTML and I wanted to create a poll website.